Argentina stocks rise on U.S. rate cut, peso dips

 Earlier in the day, markets were pressured by the release of a report showing the U.S. economy grew less than expected in the fourth quarter, offsetting a previous report showing solid private job creation.

-Among the MerVal's strongest stocks was energy group Pampa Holding (PAM.BA: Cotización), ending up 4.79 percent at 2.19 pesos per share and energy distributor Endesa Costanera CEC.BA, which rose 4.55 percent to 3.68 pesos per share.
+Among the MerVal's strongest stocks was energy group Pampa Holding (PAM.BA), ending up 4.79 percent at 2.19 pesos per share and energy distributor Endesa Costanera CEC.BA, which rose 4.55 percent to 3.68 pesos per share.

 Volume on the broad market was a light $28.6 million with 42 issues advancing, 28 retreating and 15 unchanged.